 Hemp has been accepted for its medical uses since ancient times.
-Only within the last 30 years has marijuana high in THC been widely promoted for its medical uses.
-Historically, cannabis based medical remedies have been made from hemp high in CBD.
+Only within the last 30 years has marijuana high in THC been widely promoted for its medical uses although high THC strains of cannabis indica made their way into tinctures that also included heroin or cocaine from just before the Civil War to before World War I. During the first 4400 years of cannabis medical history, cannabis based medical remedies were mostly made from hemp high in CBD.

 Cannabis grown for fiber and seed is cannabis sativa L. In the 1750's, Swiss botanist Carl Linnaeus invented the method scientists use to classify plants and animals.
 Linnaeus assigned the name “cannabis sativa” to hemp plants grown in Europe for their fiber and seed.
 Cannabis sativa is usually high in CBD and low in THC.

-Swiss botanist Carl Linnaeus invented the method scientists use to classify plants and animals.
+Swiss botanist Carl Linnaeus invented the method scientists use to classify plants and animals and classified cannabis sativa.

 In the 1780's, French naturalist Jean-Baptiste Lamarck developed the theory of inheritance of acquired characteristics.
 Lamarck was the first to classify psychoactive varieties of cannabis grown in India as “cannabis indica.”
 Cannabis indica, named after India, is high in THC and low in CBD and is historically grown in India for its psychotropic, euphoric properties.

-French naturalist Jean-Baptiste Lamarck developed the theory of inheritance of acquired characteristics.
+French naturalist Jean-Baptiste Lamarck developed the theory of inheritance of acquired characteristics and classified cannabis indica.

 In India, recreational marijuana, called "ganja," has been grown to perfection since 2000 BCE.
 Cannabis indica does not grow as tall as cannabis sativa and has thicker stalks, and its side stalks spread out further requiring more room between plants.
 Cannabis indica is not a good species of cannabis from which to harvest fibers or from which to extract CBD.